 struggle against them.
 Wherever there is a typical case of bureaucratism, commandism, or violation of law and discipline

-All newspapers publish letters from readers and they try to solve the problems.
+it should be widely exposed in the newspapers.”
+All newspapers published letters from readers and they tried to solve the problems.
 For example, in the Beijing Daily, the section of ‘Letters to the Editor’ became one of the most popular parts in the paper.
 The newspaper received a total of 2855 letters in 1952 and in 1953, a record high of 29,355 letters were received.

 The most famous example of the influence of the letters is the “Huang Yifeng Affair"